-Forum: This forum is your support community.
+Facebook Group: This private group is your support community.
 Share your ideas and successes.
 Brainstorm with like-minded people who have the welfare of their horses and continuing education uppermost in their minds…I’ll even pop in from time to time and join your discussions!

 Articles: You can download a wealth of information from these archived articles.
 Keep your own notebook of articles for quick and easy reference.

 I realize that nothing can ever replace hands-on instruction with your trainer, but here’s what some people have said about my educational materials:

 I purchased “Jane Savoie’s Guide for Training a Happy Horse”, after having seen and benefited from her other training videos such as “The Half-Halt Demystified”.

 1. I can watch the DVD to see the instruction and demonstration riders and while driving out to ride I can listen again to the instruction on the CD in the car.
 2. The lessons are short enough so that I am not overwhelmed and can be practiced immediately.
 3. The lessons build on each other in a logical sequence.
 4. Remarkably, Jane provides the information to know if what you are doing has worked, provides education for correction, and her training suggestions work just like she describes.

 There has not been one problem that I have found with this riding system.

 Quality: The quality of the DVD’s, CD’s, and book are good.